IBM-Cloud/IBM-Bluemix-iOS/README.md

-## IBM Bluemix Pulse
+## IBM Mobile Console for Bluemix
 Check the pulse of your apps from the palm of your hand.
-With the Bluemix Pulse mobile app, you can always know the status of your most critical cloud applications, even on the go.
-Pulse gives you control of your apps, so you can take immediate action for any errors that might occur, wherever you are.
+With the IBM Mobile Console for Bluemix mobile app, you can always know the status of your most critical cloud applications, even on the go.
+Mobile Console gives you control of your apps, so you can take immediate action for any errors that might occur, wherever you are.

 Created and developed by:
 * Bethany Sonefeld - UX Designer